Copyright (c) 2012-2023 by the GalSim developers team on GitHub

 from .bessel import j0, jn

 [docs]def theoryToObserved(gamma1, gamma2, kappa): """Helper function to convert theoretical lensing quantities to observed ones.
 This helper function is used internally by the methods `PowerSpectrum.getShear`, `PowerSpectrum.getMagnification`, and `PowerSpectrum.getLensing` to convert from theoretical quantities (shear and convergence) to observable ones (reduced shear and magnification).
 Users of `PowerSpectrum.buildGrid` outputs can also apply this method directly to the outputs in order to get the values of reduced shear and magnification on the output grid.
 Parameters: gamma1: The first shear component, which must be the NON-reduced shear.
 This and all other inputs may be supplied either as individual floating point numbers or lists/arrays of floats. gamma2: The second (x) shear component, which must be the NON-reduced shear. kappa: The convergence.
-Returns: the reduced shear and magnification as a tuple (g1, g2, mu) """ gamma1 = np.array(gamma1, copy=False, dtype=float) gamma2 = np.array(gamma2, copy=False, dtype=float) kappa = np.array(kappa, copy=False, dtype=float) g1 = gamma1/(1.-kappa) g2 = gamma2/(1.-kappa) mu = 1./((1.-kappa)**2 - (gamma1**2 + gamma2**2)) return g1, g2, mu
+Returns: the reduced shear and magnification as a tuple (g1, g2, mu) """ gamma1 = np.asarray(gamma1, dtype=float) gamma2 = np.asarray(gamma2, dtype=float) kappa = np.asarray(kappa, dtype=float) g1 = gamma1/(1.-kappa) g2 = gamma2/(1.-kappa) mu = 1./((1.-kappa)**2 - (gamma1**2 + gamma2**2)) return g1, g2, mu

 [docs]class PowerSpectrum: r"""Class to represent a lensing shear field according to some power spectrum :math:`P(k)`. **General considerations**: A PowerSpectrum represents some (flat-sky) shear power spectrum, either for gridded points or at arbitary positions.
 This class is originally initialized with a power spectrum from which we would like to generate g1 and g2 (and, optionally, convergence kappa) values.
 It generates shears on a grid, and if necessary, when `getShear` (or another "get" method) is called, it will interpolate to the requested positions.
 For detail on how these processes are carried out, please see the document in the GalSim repository, ``devel/modules/lensing_engine.pdf``.
 This class generates the shears according to the input power spectrum using a DFT approach, which means that we implicitly assume our discrete representation of :math:`P(k)` on a grid is one complete cell in an infinite periodic series.
 We are making assumptions about what :math:`P(k)` is doing outside of our minimum and maximum k range, and those must be kept in mind when comparing with theoretical expectations.
 Specifically, since the power spectrum is realized on only a finite grid it has been been effectively bandpass filtered between a minimum and maximum k value in each of the k1, k2 directions.
 See the `buildGrid` method for more information.
 As a result, the shear generation currently does not include sample variance due to coverage of a finite patch.
 We explicitly enforce :math:`P(0)=0`, which is true for the full sky in a reasonable cosmological model, but it ignores the fact that our little patch of sky might reasonably live in some special region with respect to shear correlations.
 Our :math:`P(0)=0` is essentially setting the integrated power below our minimum k value to zero.
 The implications of the discrete representation, and the :math:`P(0)=0` choice, are discussed in more detail in ``devel/modules/lensing_engine.pdf``.
 The effective shear correlation function for the gridded points will be modified both because of the DFT approach to representing shears according to a power spectrum, and because of the power cutoff below and above the minimum k values.
 The latter effect can be particularly important on large scales, so the `buildGrid` method has some keywords that can be used to reduce the impact of the minimum k set by the grid extent.
 The calculateXi() method can be used to calculate the expected shear correlation functions given the minimum and maximum k for some grid (but ignoring the discrete vs. continuous Fourier transform effects), for comparison with some ideal theoretical correlation function given an infinite k range.
 When interpolating the shears to non-gridded points, the shear correlation function and power spectrum are modified; see the `getShear` and other "get" method docstrings for more details. **The power spectra to be used**: When creating a PowerSpectrum instance, you must specify at least one of the E or B mode power spectra, which is normally given as a function :math:`P(k)`.
 The typical thing is to just use a lambda function in Python (i.e., a function that is not associated with a name); for example, to define :math:`P(k)=k^2`, one would use ``lambda k : k**2``.
 But the power spectra can also be more complicated user-defined functions that take a single argument ``k`` and return the power at that ``k`` value, or they can be instances of the `LookupTable` class for power spectra that are known at particular ``k`` values but for which there is not a simple analytic form.
 Cosmologists often express the power spectra in terms of an expansion in spherical harmonics (ell), i.e., the :math:`C_\ell` values.
 In the flat-sky limit, we can replace :math:`\ell` with :math:`k` and :math:`C_\ell` with :math:`P(k)`.
 Thus, :math:`k` and :math:`P(k)` have dimensions of inverse angle and angle^2, respectively.
 It is quite common for people to plot :math:`\ell(\ell+1) C_\ell/2\pi`, a dimensionless quantity; the analogous flat-sky quantity is :math:`\Delta^2 = k^2 P(k)/2\pi`.
 By default, the PowerSpectrum object assumes it is getting :math:`P(k)`, but it is possible to instead give it :math:`\Delta^2` by setting the optional keyword ``delta2 = True`` in the constructor.
 The power functions must return a list/array that is the same size as what they are given, e.g., in the case of no power or constant power, a function that just returns a float would not be permitted; it would have to return an array of floats all with the same value.
 It is important to note that the power spectra used to initialize the PowerSpectrum object should use the same units for k and :math:`P(k)`, i.e., if k is in inverse radians then :math:`P(k)` should be in radians^2 (as is natural for outputs from a cosmological shear power spectrum calculator).
 However, when we actually draw images, there is a natural scale that defines the pitch of the image, which is typically taken to be arcsec.
 This definition of a specific length scale means that by default we assume all quantities to the PowerSpectrum are in arcsec, and those are the units used for internal calculations, but the ``units`` keyword can be used to specify different input units for :math:`P(k)` (again, within the constraint that k and :math:`P(k)` must be consistent).
 If the ``delta2`` keyword is set to specify that the input is actually the dimensionless power :math:`\Delta^2`, then the input ``units`` are taken to apply only to the k values.
 Parameters: e_power_function: A function or other callable that accepts a NumPy array of abs(k) values, and returns the E-mode power spectrum P_E(abs(k)) in an array of the same shape.
 The function should return the power spectrum desired in the E (gradient) mode of the image.
 It may also be a string that can be converted to a function using ``eval('lambda k : '+e_power_function)``, a `LookupTable`, or ``file_name`` from which to read in a `LookupTable`.
 If a ``file_name`` is given, the resulting `LookupTable` uses the defaults for the `LookupTable` class, namely spline interpolation in :math:`P(k)`.
 Users who wish to deviate from those defaults (for example, to interpolate in log(P) and log(k), as might be more natural for power-law functions) should instead read in the file to create a `LookupTable` using the necessary non-default settings. [default: None, which means no E-mode power.] b_power_function: A function or other callable that accepts a NumPy array of abs(k) values, and returns the B-mode power spectrum P_B(abs(k)) in an array of the same shape.
 The function should return the power spectrum desired in the B (curl) mode of the image.
 See description of ``e_power_function`` for input format options. [default: None, which means no B-mode power.] delta2: Is the power actually given as dimensionless :math:`\Delta^2`, which requires us to multiply by :math:`2\pi / k^2` to get the shear power :math:`P(k)` in units of angle^2? [default: False] units: The angular units used for the power spectrum (i.e. the units of k^-1 and sqrt(P)).
 This should be either an `AngleUnit` instance (e.g. galsim.radians) or a string (e.g. 'radians'). [default: arcsec] """ _opt_params = { 'e_power_function' : str, 'b_power_function' : str, 'delta2' : bool, 'units' : str } def __init__(self, e_power_function=None, b_power_function=None, delta2=False, units=arcsec): # Check that at least one power function is not None if e_power_function is None and b_power_function is None: raise GalSimIncompatibleValuesError( "At least one of e_power_function or b_power_function must be provided.", e_power_function=e_power_function, b_power_function=b_power_function) self.e_power_function = e_power_function self.b_power_function = b_power_function self.delta2 = delta2 self.units = units # Try these conversions, but we don't actually keep the output.
 This just # provides a way to test if the arguments are sane. # Note: we redo this in buildGrid for real rather than keeping the outputs # (e.g. in self.e_power_function, self.b_power_function) so that PowerSpectrum is # picklable.
 It turns out lambda functions are not picklable. self._convert_power_function(self.e_power_function,'e_power_function') self._convert_power_function(self.b_power_function,'b_power_function') # Check validity of units if isinstance(units, str): # if the string is invalid, this raises a reasonable error message. units = AngleUnit.from_name(units) if not isinstance(units, AngleUnit): raise GalSimValueError("units must be either an AngleUnit or a string", units, ('arcsec', 'arcmin', 'degree', 'hour', 'radian')) if units == arcsec: self.scale = 1 else: self.scale = units / arcsec def __repr__(self): s = 'galsim.PowerSpectrum(e_power_function=%r'%self.e_power_function if self.b_power_function is not None: s += ', b_power_function=%r'%self.b_power_function if self.delta2: s += ', delta2=%r'%self.delta2 if self.units != arcsec: s += ', units=%r'%self.units s += ')' return s def __str__(self): s = 'galsim.PowerSpectrum(e_power_function=%s'%self.e_power_function if self.b_power_function is not None: s += ', b_power_function=%s'%self.b_power_function s += ')' return s def __eq__(self, other): return (self is other or (isinstance(other, PowerSpectrum) and self.e_power_function == other.e_power_function and self.b_power_function == other.b_power_function and self.delta2 == other.delta2 and self.scale == other.scale)) def __ne__(self, other): return not self.__eq__(other) def __hash__(self): return hash(repr(self)) def _get_scale_fac(self, units): if isinstance(units, str): # if the string is invalid, this raises a reasonable error message. units = AngleUnit.from_name(units) if not isinstance(units, AngleUnit): raise GalSimValueError("units must be either an AngleUnit or a string", units, ('arcsec', 'arcmin', 'degree', 'hour', 'radian')) return units / arcsec def _get_bandlimit_func(self, bandlimit): if bandlimit == 'hard': return self._hard_cutoff elif bandlimit == 'soft': return self._softening_function elif bandlimit is None: return lambda k, kmax: 1.0 else: raise GalSimValueError("Unrecognized option for band limit!", bandlimit, (None, 'soft', 'hard')) def _get_pk(self, power_function, k_max, bandlimit_func): if power_function is None: return None elif self.delta2: # Here we have to go from Delta^2 (dimensionless) to P = 2pi Delta^2 / k^2.
 We want to # have P and therefore 1/k^2 in units of arcsec, so we won't rescale the k that goes in # the denominator.
 This naturally gives P(k) in arcsec^2. return lambda k : (2.*np.pi) * power_function(self.scale*k)/(k**2) * \ bandlimit_func(self.scale*k, self.scale*k_max) elif self.scale != 1: # Here, the scale comes in two places: # The units of k have to be converted from 1/arcsec, which GalSim wants to use, into # whatever the power spectrum function was defined to use. # The units of power have to be converted from (input units)^2 as returned by the power # function, to Galsim's units of arcsec^2. # Recall that scale is (input units)/arcsec. return lambda k : power_function(self.scale*k)*(self.scale**2) * \ bandlimit_func(self.scale*k, self.scale*k_max) else: return lambda k : power_function(k) * bandlimit_func(k, k_max)